microsoft/ReSub/README.md

 ## Using ReSub Without TypeScript

-It is fine to use ReSub without TypeScript, but without access to TypeScript’s annotated functions, stores and components cannot leverage autosubscriptions, and as such, lose a lot of their value.
+It is fine to use ReSub without TypeScript, but without access to TypeScript’s method decorators, stores and components cannot leverage autosubscriptions, and as such, lose a lot of their value.

 At the very least, developers can still leverage the organizational patterns of `ComponentBase` and `StoreBase`, and any virtual functions that subclasses implement will still be called.